rtg901111/Corona-NLP-Project/README.md

 - Caleb Guan

 ### Files:
+- Load.ipynb: This notebook loads the dataset and performs data preprocessing from tokenization to lemmatization to language detection.
+Then, it saves the processed dataset.
+- Project.ipynb: This notebook takes the preprocessed data from Load.ipynb and performs feature engineering/analysis and as well as implements and evaluates our machine learning models.
+- Project.html: An html version of Project.ipynb.
 - Sample Project.ipynb: Our sample project notebook file to demonstrate some of our works.
 - sample.csv: It is our sample dataset which can be run in Sample Project.ipynb
 - ldavis_prepared_initial_10, ldavis_prepared_initial_10.html: LDA visualization file.
 Includes intertopic distance map and relevant words.